vitwei/Quant/README.md

 # DeepSearch
-This is my first project  in DeepSearch Company
+This is my first project  in DeepReSearch Company